josmo/drone-k8s-job/DOCS.md

     timeout: 200
 ```

-if you want to add secrets for the token it's KUBERNETES_TOKEN, KUBERNETES_URL, JOB_TEMPLATE
+if you want to add secrets for the token it's KUBERNETES_TOKEN, KUBERNETES_URL, KUBERNETES_CA, JOB_TEMPLATE